 Aashi, our guest blogger, is a high school student from California who co-founded her school’s SAVE Promise Club as a sophomore.
 As President, she guided her school through its first year of Start With Hello and Say Something activities.

-As the pandemic rages on, students are facing pressures from the college admissions process, financial considerations, concerns about the recent violent attacks at the Capitol, and uncertainty of the future.
+As the pandemic persists, students are facing pressures from the college admissions process, financial considerations, and uncertainty of the future.

 As a high schooler, I see the increased stress and frustration in my school community.
-That’s in addition to the racial discrimination that has been exposed and exasperated over the course of this year.
+That’s in addition to the racial discrimination that has been exposed and exasperated over the course of the past few years.
 Students long to fulfill their interactive needs while grappling with the responsibility to keep their family and friends safe.

-Learn more about how you can get involved in Say Something Week, and empower students in your own community.
+Learn more about how you can get involved in Say Something, and empower students in your own community.